alois-bissuel/privacy/lab/BINOCULARS/README.md

 # Executive Summary

 Reporting relies on a combination of aggregated and [k-anonymous]((https://en.wikipedia.org/wiki/K-anonymity)) granular reports, computed and secured from a user privacy standpoint by the trusted third-party server.
-There are four different reports:
+There are four different reports, with an optional fifth one:

 1. A **near-real-time aggregated report**, with variable latency.
 This report should be "differentially private".
 2. A **delayed served ads report** for publishers.
 It informs about the creatives and origins of the ads such that the publisher can check if the served ads comply with its ads policy (i.e. publisher ad quality).
 To meet privacy constraints, a sampling mechanism could be added.